Sandra Day O'Connor United States Courthouse: Description

-The building is home to the United States District Court for the District of Arizona, and also hosts Circuit Judges William C. Canby Jr.; Michael Daly Hawkins; Mary H. Murguia; Mary M. Schroeder; Andrew D. Hurwitz; and Barry G. Silverman of the United States Court of Appeals for the Ninth Circuit.
+The building is home to the United States District Court for the District of Arizona, and also hosts Circuit Judges William C. Canby Jr.; Michael Daly Hawkins; Mary H. Murguia; Mary M. Schroeder; Andrew D. Hurwitz; Barry G. Silverman; Bridget S. Bade and Roopali Desai of the United States Court of Appeals for the Ninth Circuit.

 Built at a cost of $123 million and dedicated in October 2000, the building was championed by Senior United States District Judge Robert C. Broomfield.
 It was designed by architect Richard Meier, with local executive architects of Langdon Wilson Architecture in Phoenix.
 The building is in Meier's signature monochrome style.
 Standing six stories tall, it encompasses more than 550000 sqft.
 The building's public atrium features a six-story glass curtain wall on the north face, and contains a drum-shaped special-proceedings courtroom with a glass-lens ceiling, the work of James Carpenter, an American light artist and designer.
 There is no public parking.